EricaLinaG/Emacsn/README.md

 I usually `cd` then clone it so my __emacs-home__ will be _~/Emacsn_

-  - Step 0: Optional: Fork this repo.
-      You'll probably want to make this your own.

-  - Step 1: Get this repo from here or from your fork and `cd` into it.
+Get this repo from here or from your fork and `cd` into it.
 I usually just clone it into my home directory.

 ```shell
     cd